Michael Williams - Spinning Equipment

 Used for any short staple fibre and ideal for cotton.

-Maple whorl, 64 mm diameter; carved hook at one end of shaft and slight taper at other end; shaft is 230mm long.
+The whorl is 64 mm diameter; carved hook at one end of shaft and slight taper at other end; shaft is 230mm long.
 Designed for duration and speed of spin.
 Weight 20gms.

 click here for a larger image